-1. The SKMC Director of CQI and Data Analytics will provide an annual update of the educational program to the Office of GME and Affiliations.

-2. The Office of GME and Affiliations will distribute, annually, the educational program to all residents and fellows with teaching responsibilities for SKMC students.

-3. Completion attestation logs will be collected by the Director of CQI and Data Analytics for annual review by the SKMC Curriculum Committee.
+- 1. The SKMC Director of CQI and Data Analytics will provide an annual update of the educational program to the Office of GME and Affiliations. - 2.
+The Office of GME and Affiliations will distribute, annually, the educational program to all residents and fellows with teaching responsibilities for SKMC students. - 3.
+Completion attestation logs will be collected by the Director of CQI and Data Analytics for annual review by the SKMC Curriculum Committee.

-Student Absence Policy
+Student Attendance & Absence Policies

-To outline the policy regarding student absences from pre-clinical and clinical educational requirements.
+To outline the policy regarding student absences from Phase 1 of the curriculum.

-SKMC recognizes that need for absences during education may arise due to students' personal or medical needs.
+SKMC recognizes that a need for absences during education may arise due to students' personal or medical needs.
 SKMC has a responsibility to ensure that each student is present during the academic time to ensure appropriate participation in all curricular elements that will ultimately lead to successful attainment of the SKMC graduation competencies.
-SKMC utilizes an online Absence Reporting System to manage requests:
+SKMC utilizes an online Absence Reporting System to manage requests: https://jeffline.jefferson.edu/education/programs/skmc\absence\reporting/

-Phase 1: https://jeffline.jefferson.edu/education/programs/skmc absence reporting/